pombreda/lepl/doc-src/implementation.rst

 It is clear, then, that the impact on existing code was fairly small.

-.. index:: memoisation, Norvig, Frost, Hafiz, left--recursion
+.. index:: memoisation, Norvig, Frost, Hafiz, left-recursion
 .. _memoisation:

 Memoisation
 -----------

-LEPL 2.0 supports two approaches to memoisation.

-The simplest memoizer is `RMemo <api/redirect.html#lepl.memo.RMemo>`_ which is a simple cache based on the stream supplied.
-I believe this is equivalent to the approach described by `Norvig 1991
+The simple memoizer, `RMemo() <api/redirect.html#lepl.memo.RMemo>`_, is equivalent to the approach described by `Norvig 1991
-<http://acl.ldc.upenn.edu/J/J91/J91-1004.pdf>`_ (I may be wrong, because it
+<http://acl.ldc.upenn.edu/J/J91/J91-1004.pdf>`_ (I may be mistaken, because it
 seems odd that something so simple is so famous, but perhaps life was simpler back then).

-For left--recursive grammars, however, things are more complicated.
-In such cases a matcher may be called with the same stream, but within different contexts (eg. consider ``a = Optional(a) & b``, where each repeated call to ``a`` is from an additional "step down").
+During the aplication of left--recursive grammars a matcher may be called with the same stream, but within different contexts (eg. consider ``a = Optional(a) & b``, where each repeated call to ``a`` is from an additional "step down").

 .. note::